Correlation does not imply causation!

 Of course, this is still a simplification of a more complex causal system.
 Crosses do not cause goals directly; they generate shots which are the primary cause of goals.
 Secondly goals do not directly reduce crosses; they engender a tactical mindset that dials down attacking, which in turn reduces crossing and depresses associated actions like shooting.
 However, the causal picture presented here seems far more plausible than one in which crosses negatively impact scoring, and which would imply that reducing the volume of crossing would lead to more goals.

 The Bottom Line

 Causal chains in football can be subtle and are not always what they appear to be on the surface.
 Analysts should take considerable care in attributing causal relationships correctly because failing to do so can lead to biased conclusions, and even worse, flawed recommendations.
-If we are to advise influence decision-makers in clubs and gain their trust, we must be sure our causal arrows are at least pointing in the right direction.
+If we are to advise and influence decision-makers in clubs and gain their trust, we must be sure our causal arrows are at least pointing in the right direction.